chris-german/Hoffman2Tutorials/JuliaTutorial/README.md

 On a cluster, each simulation needs to be submitted separately (spread across different compute nodes).
 The syntax depends on the scheduling system.
 On UCLA’s Hoffman2 cluster, `qsub` is used.
-In `ClusterSim.jl`, we loop over sample sizes n (100, 200, …, 500) and generative models (standard normal, T distribution with 5 degree of freedom, and T distribution with 1 degree of freedom) and submit the jobs by building the file with each scenario to submit and using `qsub`.
+In [`clusterSim.jl`](./clusterSim.jl), we loop over sample sizes n (100, 200, …, 500) and generative models (standard normal, T distribution with 5 degree of freedom, and T distribution with 1 degree of freedom) and submit the jobs by building the file with each scenario to submit and using `qsub`.

     cat ClusterSim.jl